Startups in Silicon Gorge

-In a further demonstration of the clusters community spirit, the region, and Bristol & Bath specifically are built upon several pivotal networks to further demonstrate the cluster’s community spirit.
-One of the most prominent is TechSPARK who operate throughout the West of England with a single mission to help strengthen the tech and digital sector.
-TechSPARK delivers over 80 events each year, including the largest tech awards outside of London The SPARKies, these they also deliver a number of impactful programmes to support every level of business from startups to major corporates.
-TechSPARK launched a UK first initiative called the Investment Activator Programme (IAP), the 2-year programme is designed to strengthen the finance ecosystem in the region, developing stronger relationships with investors and VC’s, as well as increasing engagement with the regions scale-up founders.
+Bristol & Bath are built upon several pivotal networks to further demonstrate the cluster’s community spirit.
+One of the most prominent is TechSPARK which operates throughout the West of England with a single mission to help strengthen the tech and digital sector.
+TechSPARK delivers over 80 events each year, including the largest tech awards outside of London The SPARKies, also delivers a number of impactful programmes to support every level of business from startups to major corporates.
+TechSPARK launched a UK first initiative called the Investment Activator Programme (IAP), the 2-year programme is designed to strengthen the finance ecosystem in the region, developing stronger relationships with investors and VCs, as well as increasing engagement with the region’s scale-up founders.

 Their aim is to make it quicker and easier for technology businesses to access investment.
-In March the programme reported to have helped attract over £180m of investment into businesses based here.
+In March the programme was reported to have helped attract over £180m of investment into businesses based here.

 Silicon Gorge Startup Success Stories

 Perhaps one of the most successful enterprises to date is “Graphcore”.
 They have embraced technology and startup innovation to completely reimagine the future.
-In evidence of their ambitious business, they have announced an additional $150 million in new capital to secure its position as the leading pure-play machine intelligence AI processor company.
+In evidence of their ambitious business, they have announced an additional $150 million in new capital to secure their position as the leading pure-play machine intelligence AI processor company.
 The private placement is made by leading financial asset managers, growth equity funds and investment trusts and includes new investors Baillie Gifford, Mayfair Equity Partners and M&G Investments alongside existing investors including Merian Chrysalis, Ahren Innovation Capital, Amadeus Capital Partners and Sofina.

 This is an extension of Graphcore’s Series D round, which closed in December 2018.
 It brings the total investment in Graphcore to over $450 million at a valuation of $1.95 billion.
 Currently, Graphcore is extremely well-capitalised, holding over $300m in cash reserves after this new investment, the vision is to use this to support the company’s continuing, major R&D investment and global expansion.